Duryab333/Docker/simple-README.md

 It is a containerization tool which allows you to rull/ create images to run containers.
 Docker pakages applicaion code, dependicies, runtime & configuraion into a container that can run same everywhere.

+**Docker Engin**  : Its the complete system, it contains Docker Demon, Docker Client.
-**Docker Client** : Its Docker CLI, use to talk Docker Demon **Docker Demon**: also called (Docker Engine).
-Its a background-service that builds images, runing containers, and managing them behind the scenes.
+**Docker Client** : Its Docker CLI, use to talk Docker Demon.
+**Docker Demon**  : Its a background-service that builds images, runing containers, and managing them behind the scenes.

 ## How to use Docker?